Setting Up Your Router

 20mm copy rings are needed to use the 16mm cutters (4mm total difference).

-With the Festool 1400 they only offer 17mm copy rings so we supply 13mm cutters (4mm total difference).
+With the Festool 1400 they only offer 17mm copy rings so you would need a 13mm cutter (to achieve the 4mm difference).

 The other options for using a Festool 1400 router and using 16 and 20mm copy rings are:

-- Attach another base plate that can hold copy rings which you can buy here Trend universal base.
+1. Attach a base plate that can hold copy rings which you can buy here Trend universal base.

-- Buy the special copy ring adaptor from Carbatec, then buy a copy ring - bush guide set here.
+2. Buy the special copy ring adaptor and a bush guide set.
+We can supply these also.

 You can use any other combination with this jig as long as the difference is always 4mm.
 E.g. 12mm copy ring and 8mm cutter.